donsheehy/datastructures/prose/10b_divide_and_conquer.md

 ### Merging Iterators

 The merge operation is another example of using some structure on our data (that two lists are themselves sorted) to perform some operation quickly (find the minimum overall element in constant time).
-However, after you've written enough python, you might start to feel like you are doing something wrong if you are messing around with a lot of indices.
+However, after you've written enough Python, you might start to feel like you are doing something wrong if you are messing around with a lot of indices.
 When possible, it is much nicer to use iterators.
 We'll use this problem as an example to motivate some deeper study into iterators.

-Recall that an object is an **Iterable** in python if it has a method called `__iter__` that returns an iterator, and an **Iterator** is a object that has an `__iter__` method and a `__next__` method.
+Recall that an object is an **Iterable** in Python if it has a method called `__iter__` that returns an iterator, and an **Iterator** is a object that has an `__iter__` method and a `__next__` method.
 These magic methods are called *from the outside* as `iter(my_iterable)` and `next(my_iterator)`.
 They are most commonly used by the `for` keyword either in for loops or in **generator expressions** as in comprehensions.